 - What do the evidence, the California Department of Education’s list, and EdReport’s reviews say about each set of materials?

-- How could the identified strengths of the material support your teachers’ understanding and implementation of standards-aligned materials?
+- How could the identified strengths support your teachers’ understanding and implementation of standards-aligned materials?